nathangathright/pod.garden/README.md

-# 🌱 Podcasting Garden
+# Welcome to Podgarden 🌱
-Podcasting Garden is a tiny, open-source wiki of cultivated resources for podcasters maintained by [Nathan Gathright](https://nathangathright.com).
-You are welcome to make contributions via [GitHub](https:github.com/nathangathright/podcasting-garden).
+This is a tiny, open-source wiki of cultivated resources for podcasters maintained by [Nathan Gathright](https://nathangathright.com).
+Feel free to submit [contributions](https://github.com/nathangathright/pod.garden/blob/main/CONTRIBUTING.md) for new products and collections via [GitHub](https:github.com/nathangathright/pod.garden).

 ## Collections
 * [[Community Engagement]]